zozzlethena/docs/pages/tokenomics.md

 At launch 630M `FLOW` were minted.
 ### Locked As NFTs
 470M `FLOW` were locked for 4 years in `veFLOW` of various sizes.
 1M, 4M, 6M These veNFT are described below.
-* 60M of 470M were allocated for Velocimeter (PONFT)
+* 90M of 470M were allocated for Velocimeter (PONFT)
-* 112M of 470M were allocated for the team
+* 108M of 470M were allocated for the team
-* 298M of 470M are allocated for project partners and public sales
+* 272M of 470M are allocated for project partners and public sales

 ### Loose tokens
-* ~90M `FLOW` Tokens were pre-minted for the gauges and this current balance can be seen [here](https://evm.explorer.canto.io/address/0x0cEd59FF9BDe47b2F5F0EDD2FdFfA6a0116d91Cd)
+* 94M `FLOW` Tokens were pre-minted for the gauges and this current balance can be seen [here](https://evm.explorer.canto.io/address/0x0cEd59FF9BDe47b2F5F0EDD2FdFfA6a0116d91Cd)
+* 10M `FLOW` Tokens were minted for initial liquidity and to deepen liquidity
-* ~70M `FLOW` Token were left loose for adding to initial liquidity, bribes, Community veFLOW boosts, adding to POL
+* 56M `FLOW` Token were left loose for adding to initial liquidity, bribes, Community veFLOW boosts, adding to POL

 <Bleed>
   <Chart
     chartType="PieChart"
     data={[
       [ "Receivers", "Amount" ],
-      [ "Protocol Owned NFT", 90 ],
+      [ "Protocol Owned NFTs", 90 ],
-      [ "Velocimeter Team", 108],
+      [ "Velocimeter Team NFTs", 108],
-      [ "Partner Protocol/DAOs", 272],
+      [ "Partner Protocol/DAOs NFTs", 272],
-      [ "Gauge Premint", 90],
+      [ "Gauge Premint", 94],
+      [ "Protocol Controlled Initial Liquidity", 10],
-      [ "Protocol FLOW Fund", 70]
+      [ "Protocol FLOW Fund", 56]
     ]}
     options={{
       title: "FLOW Distribution (M)",
       backgroundColor: '#111111',
-      colors: ['#58FF33', '#43CD24', '#37A220', '#297818', '#CCFF2C' ],
+      colors: ['#58FF33', '#43CD24', '#37A220', '#297818', '#CCFF2C', '#367A2B' ],
       legend: {textStyle: {color: 'white' }},
       pieHole: 0.4,
       titleTextStyle: { color: 'white' },